What is the purpose of Provincial Classroom Based Projects?

 To support classroom teachers and school based teams employing personalized learning strategies and resources that utilize technologies to provide student access to their curriculum and meaningfully include all students in the classroom environment.

 We invited classroom teachers, school based teams and district groups to apply for consultation, training, technology support for curricular based projects that explore the use of assistive technologies to realize students’ learning goals.
-As funding for provincially coordinated classroom-based projects is limited, applications were reviewed under the guidelines indicated in this document Provincial Classroom Based Projects: Purpose, Description, and Application Process 2015-2016.
+As funding for provincially coordinated classroom-based projects is limited, applications were reviewed under the guidelines indicated in the specific project guidelines.
+Please see our Current Projects Available for Application area for information on currently available projects.
+Please direct any questions about these projects to firstname.lastname@example.org.

 Provincial Classroom Based Project Blogs 2015-2016